bitcraft/pytmx/readme.md

 * Liberal LGPL license means you can use PyTMX for your project

 Installation
 ===============================================================================

-    python.py setup.py install

-    or
+If you are using Python 2.7, you can install PyTMX using pip.

-    pip install pytmx (for python 2 only!)
+    pip install pytmx (for python 2.7 only!)

+For Python 3, you will have to manually install it.

+    python3 python.py setup.py install

 Basic use: